CodyBerenson/PGMA-Modernized/README.md

 GEVI has a TREMENDOUS amount of indexed content, but has some quirks that are easy to navigate, if you follow a couple rules, beginning with the filing naming convention (Studio) - Title (Year).ext.

 1. In GEVI as in the other Agents, if on windows, one cannot use a colon (:) in a filename.
-If the site uses a colon either in the Studio or Title, ignore it.
+If the site uses a colon either in the Studio or Title replace with space dasy space, i.e. " - ".

 2. When manually searching for a movie, GEVI's results page will display the Company (i.e. Distributor), not the Studio.
-The Agent requires the Studio which is often different, so select the movie and click into the movie page.
+The Agent *now* allows you to use either.
+Select the movie and click into the movie page.
 However, make note of the Title from the Results list.
 In this case, the filename should be **(BoyCrush) - Big Uncut Fuckfest, Kyler Moss's (2013).mp4**

 ![](https://raw.githubusercontent.com/CodyBerenson/PGMA-Modernized/master/images/results.jpg)